Javier-Garzo/Marching-cubes-on-Unity-3D/README.md

 For apply this to other levels just add this new custom biome to the NoiseManager in the other scenes.
 Like in the image we add the new biome "B_NewBIome" to the NoiseManager:

 <img width="40%" src="https://user-images.githubusercontent.com/58559223/91642253-2811c280-ea2a-11ea-8977-2c799d6e01c9.PNG">
+<br><br>

+## Future work <a name="futureWork"></a>
+The priority of next update will be:
+* Fix the texturization system: The texturizations is not correct and can be visible in geometrical textures (ex: brick textures).
+* Support of multiple worlds in the ChunkSystem/file system (Actual only one word is used by all levels).
+* Different types of terrain modifications.

+Others futures updates:
+* Upgrade the biome system for support 2D noise biome creator (Actual the biome is created using 1D noise from 0-1).
+* Add a vegetation system to the biome system.
+* Cave system suApport for NoiseManager/Biome system.
+* Extend the Job System and Burst to the NoiseManager (efficiency improvements).
+* Add support to filesystem to save entities (animals, monsters ...)
+* Add a LOD system for the far chunks of the player.

+## References <a name="references"></a>
+The Marching Cube algorithm:
+* Polygonising a scalar field (Paul Bourke): http://paulbourke.net/geometry/polygonise/
+* Coding Adventure: Marching Cubes (Sebastian Lague): https://www.youtube.com/watch?v=M3iI2l0ltbE / https://github.com/SebLague/Marching-Cubes

+Noise system:
+* Procedural Landmass Generation (Sebastian Lague): https://www.youtube.com/watch?v=WP-Bm65Q-1Y&list=PLFt_AvWsXl0eBW2EiBtl_sxmDtSgZBxB3&index=2

+* Making maps with noise functions (Red Blob Games): https://www.redblobgames.com/maps/terrain-from-noise/

+Others:
+* Region file system (Seed Of Andromeda): https://www.seedofandromeda.com/blogs/1-creating-a-region-file-system-for-a-voxel-game

+* Textures used in the terrain (Hannes Delbeke): https://hannesdelbeke.blogspot.com/2012/10/handpainted-textures.html